 - The total JI annual tuition is calculated based on degree requirements consisting of 128 JI credits.
 The annual tuition covers Fall and Summer semesters only.
-There will be no tuition refund or discount of this total for graduation in less than four academic years of registration in Fall and Summer semesters. - For non-dual-degree students JI tuition is charged on an annual basis.
-For dual-degree students following their first semester overseas, tuition is charged for any semester in which the student takes classes at SJTU. - In Fall and Summer semesters, any enrolled SJTU student registering for classes pays 1⁄2 of the JI annual tuition.
+There will be no tuition refund or discount of this total for graduation in less than four academic years of registration in Fall and Summer semesters. - JI tuition is charged on an annual basis.
+For students participating the Dual Bachelor's Degree program or the Global Degree Pathway program, tuition is charged for any semester in which the student takes classes at SJTU. - In Fall and Summer semesters, any enrolled SJTU student registering for classes pays 1⁄2 of the JI annual tuition.
 This is independent of the number of credits taken.
 In these semesters students can take up to 18 credits.
 These credits can consist of a mixture of JI and SJTU classes.
 There is no reduction in tuition if all credits taken in a particular semester are only non-JI courses offered by SJTU. - Spring semester tuition is not included in the annual JI tuition and must be paid separately.
 Prior to each Spring semester, the JI Undergraduate Education Office publishes a list of courses which are subject to tuition.
 Spring semester tuition is always charged on a 'per credit' basis for these courses taken by a student.